BartMassey/advent-of-code-2019/day10/README.md

 way too long realizing that I had a bunch of cancelling screwups with this in my tests.

+Used the `ordered-float` crate to sort by angle.
+Every time I have to use that crate I feel dirty.
+Rust took a wrong turn long ago when it made `NaN` quiet by default.
+It's like using the type system to prevent division by zero: sounds good until you work with it for a while.

 Oh well.
 I'm sure tomorrow will be better.

 ---